Oneida County Land and Water Conservation

 (O&M) Agreement Samples

-Operation and Maintenance Agreements are a required document in the Cost Share Program.
-O & M's are tailored for each unique project and outline the 10-year commitment between the landowner and the county.
+The Operation and Maintenance Agreement is a required document in the Cost Share Program.
+O & M's are tailored for each unique project and outline the 10-year commitment and site visits as needed between the landowner and the county.

 Upland Planting O & M